-Give this simple recipe a try for a nutritious, hands-off weekday breakfast or snack.
-And be sure to snap a pic and tag #dishingouthealth on Instagram so I can see your beautiful creations.
+If you try this recipe, snap a pic and tag #dishingouthealth on Instagram so I can see your beautiful creations.
 Also, follow along on Facebook and Pinterest for the latest recipe updates!

 Coconut Chia Pudding

-- 2 (5.3-oz.) containers vanilla So Delicious Coconutmilk Yogurt Alternative
+- 2 (5.3-oz.) containers vanilla coconutmilk yogurt (I like So Delicious brand)

 - 2 Tbsp. pure maple syrup